Skip to Content

 Make Your Own Palm Free Snacks

 There are so many things you can make.
-Muffins, trail mix, and many fruit-based desserts.
-One of our favorite, easy, no-bake recipes is:
+Muffins, trail mix, homemade granola, froze fruit bars, and many fruit-based desserts.
+One of my favorite, easy, no-bake recipes is:

 Oat Peanut Butter Honey Balls